inmanta/inmanta-core/docs/install.rst

 Step 4: Set the database connection details
 -------------------------------------------

-Adjust the ``/etc/inmanta/server.cfg`` file as such that it contains the correct database connection details.
-Add/Change the database section of that file in the following way:
+Add a ``/etc/inmanta/inmanta.d/<custom-config>.cfg`` file as such that it contains the correct database connection details.
+Add the database section to that file in the following way:

 .. code-block:: text